Gyula Károlyi

-Gyula Count Károlyi de Nagykároly in English: Julius Károlyi (7 May 1871 in Baktalórántháza – 23 April 1947) was a conservative Hungarian politician who served as Prime Minister of Hungary from 1931 to 1932.
+Gyula Count Károlyi de Nagykároly in English: Julius Károlyi (7 May 1871 – 23 April 1947) was a conservative Hungarian politician who served as Prime Minister of Hungary from 1931 to 1932.
 He had previously been prime minister of the counter-revolutionary government in Szeged for several months in 1919.
 As prime minister, he generally tried to continue the moderate conservative policies of his predecessor, István Bethlen, although with less success.

 Early life

 He was born in Nyírbakta (now: Baktalórántháza) to an old aristocratic family.
 His parents were Count Tibor Károlyi, who served as Speaker of the House of Magnates from 1898 to 1900, and Countess Emma Degenfeld-Schomburg.
 Tibor Károlyi was also the guardian of Gyula's first cousin, Mihály Károlyi, who would become first prime minister and then president of Hungary.

 After grammar school studies he attended the Faculty of Law at the University of Budapest, followed by studies at the University of Berlin and the University of Bonn.
 After returning home, he joined Hungarian politics as a member of the House of Magnates.
 He served as the ispán of Arad County between 1906 and 1910.
 Following this he retired from politics and started farming on the huge family estate in Arad County.
 He became a member of the Hungarian Academy of Sciences in 1915.